Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/undefine/rankChannel.md

 title: /undefine rankchannel  - Command
 description: Information about the /undefine rankchannel command
 published: true
-date: 2023-04-13T19:10:35.465Z
+date: 2023-08-22T06:50:01.081Z
 tags: rankchannel, undefine, undefine rankchannel
 editor: markdown
 dateCreated: 2021-07-13T09:28:00.070Z
 ---

-# /undefine rankChannel
+# /undefine rankchannel

 >### Information
->**This command undefines the current rankChannel.
+>**This command undefines the current rankchannel.
 This does not delete the text channel, Zoe will just not send anything in it anymore.**
 >{.is-info}

 >### Permissions needed: